 - NAT and PF are expensive.
 Your router has to break apart every IPv4 packet and deal with the TCP and UDP layers, rewriting data in every single packet to preserve the illusion of Internet connectivity.
+This makes the "NATting" router an intimate party participating in the end-to-end connection, not a simple "bucket brigade" just shipping packets between network interfaces.
 As the private network behind a router grows, this becomes less and less feasible.

 - Those exponential growth curves make it more and more likely that a single computer, or network of computers, or internetworks of computers, behind a single router, can actually support sixty-five thousand or more simultaneous data streams.
 So it becomes increasingly possible for Internet connections to fail because all the port numbers are in use.